What is Publish What You Pay?

 How does PWYP operate?

 As an umbrella body, PWYP maintains a Secretariat of twelve staff to facilitate information-sharing, coordination and communication among coalition members, as well as facilitating training and access to research.
 PWYP has more than 700 non-profit member organisations (such as community based organisations, charities, faith-based organisations etc.) across the world, which need to adhere to PWYP’s governance and membership standards in order to become and remain members.
 In over 40 countries, these organisations have joined forces to create national coalitions.
 PWYP also has governance standards that each national coalition is requested to meet.
 The Secretariat is responsible for coordinating and supporting the collective action of the members at the national, regional and international level.

 How is PWYP governed?

 PWYP is governed by its members – every three years, representatives from PWYP coalitions and members meet to agree on key decisions at the International Coalition Strategy Meeting (ICSM).
 The ICSM also elects the Global Council whose role it is to provide overall strategic and policy guidance to the coalition; membership is based by region and organisations with global reach.
 A small Board is tasked with ensuring that the objectives and interests of Publish What You Pay, as a registered non-profit company, are protected and advanced.
 Visit our governance section for more.

 How is PWYP funded?

-Publish What You Pay International Secretariat receives funding from the Open Society Foundation, the William and Hewlett Foundation, World Bank MDTF, DANIDA, Cordaid, CAFOD, and Global Witness.
+Publish What You Pay International Secretariat receives funding from the Hewlett Foundation, Omidyar Network, Ford Foundation and OSIWA.
 We do not accept funding from extractive companies.
 To find our more, please visit our funding page.
 It needs to be noted that PWYP national coalitions have their own sources of funding.

 Where does PWYP have presence?